dphfox/wolf/docs/design/06-lets.md

 ```
 let five: 5
-let ten: (
+(
-	-- The value of 5 comes from the outer block.
+	-- This evaluates to 10.
 	five * 2
 )
 ```